Want more views for your webinars? You need an effective landing page. Find inspiration with Whop’s 30 webinar landing page examples.

 5. Tailwind "Create an Unstoppable Instagram Strategy"

-This landing page from social media marketing tool Tailwind combines elements of a sales page, pushing people to sign up for its free video on creating a winning Instagram strategy.
+Social media marketing tool Tailwind created a landing page that combines elements of a sales page, pushing people to sign up for its free video on creating a winning Instagram strategy.

 The bold color scheme and lofty promises entice people to sign up, with action terms like “proven strategy”, “one-of-a-kind”, and “essential steps”.